ivan-griga/ProfanityBundle/README.md

 </pre>
 <h2>Remark</h2>
-Bundle is built on the basis of the library https://github.com/mofodojodino/ProfanityFilter with modifications in filter logic
+Bundle is built on the basis of the library https://github.com/mofodojodino/ProfanityFilter with an improvement in the logic of the filter